sofwena/admana-android-sdk/README.md

 	}

-3. Add MyWebView in xml where needed.
+3. Add com.official.addwebview.MyWebView in xml where needed.
 Pass the url that need to load in 'url' key.
 Thats it.
 You are done.
 The url will now load in webview.

+example:

 <com.official.addwebview.MyWebView
         android:id="@+id/myWebView"